 Official base: the base period of the index calculation is December of the previous year.
 In addition, every month the indices are calculated on the basis of the previous month and the same month of the previous year.
 All other (quarterly, yearly, etc.) indices are calculated as composite chain indices of the above mentioned monthly indices.

 Method of data collection: Selections of representative items (goods and services) as well as the outlets are based on information from various sources (retail trade, regional offices etc.) The purposive selection is concentrated on the volume selling items and outlets proportionate to size.
-In case of seasonal products „markets” are also selected for price observation.
+In case of seasonal products, such as fresh fruits and vegetables, farmers' markets are also selected for price observation.

-At present there are approximately 1000 items to be observed monthly in 35–150 outlets depending on their character.
+At present there are approximately 1000 items to be observed monthly.
 Altogether more than eighty thousand prices are collected monthly.

 All items to be observed are specified according to quality, trade mark, type etc. In certain cases the price collectors have some freedom to select different varieties in different outlets, but they have to leave them unchanged within a given outlet till the selected commodity satisfies the criteria of representatives and expected continuous availability.
 Replacements are controlled centrally when necessary.
-Prices (price indices) for seasonal items are imputed when needed.
+Prices (price indices) for seasonal items are imputed when they are out-of-season and cannot be bought in the outlets.
 Certain items like consumption from own production, credit charges, direct taxes, second-hand transactions – except cars – are excluded.

 The weights used for the compilation of the Consumer Price Index (CPI) represent the ratio of goods and services within the final monetary consumption of households.
-From 2012 the weights are based fully on the provisional macro data of National Accounts relating to the year t-2 while in previous years this data source was completed with the HBS data as well.
-Due to the introduction of the methodological and technical improvements of National Accounts in September 2011 i.e. 'Integration of Supply and use tables (SUT) in the national accounts' the structure of the households' consumption has significantly changed (See the HCSO's Communication).
-This restructuring has affected the CPI weight system as well in 2012.
+From 2012 the weights are based on the provisional macro data of National Accounts relating to the year t-2 while in previous years this data source was completed with the HBS data as well.

 The CPI is a fixed base weighted index (Laspeyres type).
 The weights of the 140 basic headings are the same every month throughout the year.